-Romania: Reabold’s onshore well at Parta blocked6.
-July 2020. / SEE Energy News
+Romania: Reabold’s onshore well at Parta blocked, SEE Energy News

 IMIC-1 well at the Parta onshore perimeter in Romania is blocked, said UK-based Reabold Resources.
 Well may require reservoir acidization to enhance flows.
 The statement from the company said that mud filtrate build-up around the well bore has potentially occurred resulting in reservoir fluids being blocked due to mud ingress into the reservoir and the build-up of non-permeable filtrate from drilling mud.
 The damage can be overcome with acidization, which is a routine practice within these reservoirs in the Pannonian basin.